acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 the largest power of ten that fitted into the chosen store type (i will call it "pseudo-decimal" base).
 That saved memory and gave a performance boost compared to decimal representation.
-It saved me having to bother for conversions, but most important, being the internal representation human readable debugging has been a lot easier.
+It saved me having to bother for conversions, and most important, being the internal representation human readable debugging has been a lot easier.

 When I had the basic arithmetic up and running, I implemented an algorithm for